Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 • The participant voluntarily disengages (no longer volunteers for services)

-4. If the HCM tells the CSW the family is already receiving GAIN services, initiate collaboration between the Departments to provide services that will help the family meet the goals of their DCFS case plan.
+4. If the GSW tells the CSW the family is already receiving GAIN services, initiate collaboration between the Departments to provide services that will help the family meet the goals of their DCFS case plan.

 CSW Responsibilities

-1. Find out if the client is receiving CalWORKs services by asking the Appointed Support Staff to generate a CalSAWS printout.
+1. Find out if the client is receiving CalWORKs services by asking the Support Staff to generate a CalSAWS printout.

-3. If the DCFS client is not receiving CalWORKs services assess for the potential eligibility for DPSS Services and seek the assistance of your co-located Linkages GSW.
-When linkage to the HCM has been set up, continue with step 2 above.
+3. If the DCFS client is not receiving CalWORKs services, assess for the potential eligibility for DPSS Services and seek the assistance of the co-located Linkages GSW.

-Integration of CalWORKS/GAIN and DCFS Case Plans
+Integration of CalWORKs/GAIN and DCFS Case Plans

-ER/ISW/Case-Carrying CSW Responsibilities
+ER/Case-Carrying CSW Responsibilities

-• In the event the FR GSW does not make contact, the CSW should contact the GAIN FR Liaison noted on the DCFS 5230 to troubleshoot the delay and/or access the name and telephone number of the assigned GSW.
+• In the event the FR GSW does not make contact, the CSW should contact the GAIN FR Liaison noted on the DCFS 5230 to troubleshoot the delay and/or access the name and telephone number of the assigned FR GSW.

 3. Once the case plan has been approved by the SCSW, forward a copy to the FR GSW.

-5. Upon receipt of the Jurisdictional/Disposition Hearing minute order, verify whether or not FR services were ordered and take one of the following steps:
+5. Upon receipt of the Jurisdictional/Disposition Hearing minute order, verify whether or not FR services were ordered and take one (1) of the following steps:

-2. When FR services ARE ordered, document the initiation of services in CWS/CMS by entering the case plan approval date in the Start Date field on the Special Projects Page for: "AB 429 FR CalWORKs".
+2. When FR services are ordered, document the initiation of services in CWS/CMS by entering the case plan approval date in the Start Date field on the Special Projects Page for: "AB 429 FR CalWORKs."

-1. If there is concern about the parents progress, consult with the SCSW about the following options:
+1. If there is concern about the parent's progress, consult with the SCSW about the following options:

 1. Contacting the family to encourage compliance.